APNewsBreak: California may redo law to treat, free suspects

 It also makes clear that counties must opt in to the program after consulting with prosecutors, defense attorneys, mental health workers and local judges.

 The law signed by the Democratic governor in June vastly expands the number of suspects who can be diverted to mental health treatment programs and have their charges dismissed.
-Prosecutors complained that the measure was far too broad.
-They have been negotiating with Brown’s administration for weeks.
+Prosecutors complained that the measure was far too broad and have been negotiating with Brown’s administration for weeks.

 Most Read Nation & World Stories